nekelly/nekelly.github.io/pages/biography.md

 Third, God made me understand that all truth comes from God through Jesus Christ.
 The Gospel of John tells us that Jesus is "the Way, the Truth, and the Life", not "a way", "a truth", etc. We are told that there are many paths to God but I now knew this to be false.
 I finally understood why Jesus died on the cross for us.
-His death was necessary to bridge that gap caused by sin.
-It was also made known to me that the Catholic faith is the one and only true faith since the Catholic Church was founded by Jesus Christ and is therefore a divine institution, despite the many failing of her members.
+His death was necessary to bridge that gap between God and man caused by sin.
+It was also made known to me that the Catholic faith is the one and only true faith since the Catholic Church was founded by Jesus Christ and is therefore a divine institution, despite the many failings and crimes of her members.

 Fourth, I became painfully aware that all the philosophies and belief systems that I had been reading about were all false and were in fact made to deceive people into abandoning Jesus.
-In response to this, I decided to burn all my non-Christian spiritual books, rather than give them to a charity shop with the result that others would read and absorb the lies.
+In response to this, I decided to burn all my non-Christian spiritual books, rather than give them to a charity shop (with the result that others would read and absorb the lies).
+The spiritual battle is real and only the sacraments and prayer can keep us safe and strong.

 My decision to become a follower of Christ has had a massive impact on my life.
 It gives every aspect of my life meaning and purpose.
 I've learned that God's grace is as essential as the air we breathe.
 I believe that we were created out of love and that the way we